CULTURAL ACTIVISM

 SUAREZ PAZ TANGO - PAINT THE MUSIC PROGRAM

-Guest Artist - Aldanondo lead the painting workshop offered in connection with exploring the visual arts through music offered by NYC based tango orchestra and quartet Suarez Paz Tango, during the Roosevelt Island Arts Festival.
+Guest Artist - Aldanondo was a guest artist at the painting workshop offered in connection with exploring the visual arts through music offered by NYC based tango orchestra and quartet Suarez Paz Tango, during the Roosevelt Island Arts Festival.

 CONTRIBUTOR TO ORGANIZATIONS